kmathewmk/scte35-threefive/newcli.md

 </details>

 ## HLS Decode SCTE-35
+#### short answer:
+* threfive hls will parse an m3u8 manifest as well as MPEGTS for SCTE-35.
+* Ad breaks splice points  elapsed time, PTS, SCTE-35 preroll and SCTE-35 Cues are displayed
+* SCTE-35 Ad break SCTE-35 criteria is adjustable, you can define a CUE-OUT and CUE-IN.

 <details><summary><B>threefive hls help</B></summary>

 ## The coolest new feature in the threefive cli is the HLS SCTE-35 parser.

+The fine folks at [__tunein.com__](https://tunein.com) paid for the developement of __threefive hls__ and insisted it remain open and freely available to everyone.

 ```rebol